 Giessen is a city of approximately 80,000 residents.
 Located in the German state of Hesse in west central Germany, Giessen is less than an hour northwest of Frankfurt.
 The city's origins date to a moated castle built in 1152 by Count Wilhelm von Gleiberg.
 Communities around Giessen are among the oldest in Germany, dating back to the year 775.
 In addition to leisure-time activities provided by the University itself, Giessen offers a wide variety of music, clubs and bars as well as cultural activities such as theatre and opera.
 The University's 22,000 students make Giessen the most student-dominated city in Germany.

 TRAVEL TO GERMANY AND AROUND THE EU: PASSPORTS AND VISAS

 Students will need a passport to enter Germany and any other foreign country, and also to return to the U.S. Applications for passports are available at any U. S. post office.
 It can take up to a few months to receive a passport so you need to apply well in advance of your departure date.

-Because Germany is a signatory to the Schengen Agreement, U.S. students enrolled in the Summer Session, and staying in Europe for less than 90 days, will not need to obtain a German visa and will be able to travel throughout most of Europe, to all other countries participating in the Schengen program, without a visa while they are residing in Germany.
+Because Germany is a signatory to the Schengen Agreement, U.S. students enrolled in the Summer Session, and staying in Europe for less than 90 days, do not need to obtain a German visa and will be able to travel to all other European countries participating in the Schengen program, without a visa while they are residing in Germany.

-Laws and practices in other countries are not necessarily the same as in the United States, and the sponsors cannot assure students that all facilities used in the program will be handicap accessible.
+Laws and practices in other countries are not necessarily the same as in the United States, and the sponsoring schools cannot assure students that all of the facilities used in the program will be handicap accessible.

-Further information about the 2017 Summer Session in International and Comparative Law can be obtained by writing to either Professor Ed Fallone at Marquette University Law School or Professor Steven Barkan at the University of Wisconsin Law School at the following email addresses:
+Further information about the Summer Session in International and Comparative Law can be obtained by writing to Professor Ed Fallone at Marquette University Law School at the following email address: firstname.lastname@example.org.